Was Entropy Conserved between BBN and Recombination?: Introduction

 Minor entropy injections can occur during or after BBN, but are heavily constrained by their influence on the expansion rate, baryon-to-photon ratio, and photodisintegration of light nuclei \cite{lindley_cosmological_1985,scherrer_primordial_1988,scherrer_primordial_1988-1,frieman_eternal_1990,protheroe_cascade_1995,hufnagel_bbn_2018,kawasaki_big-bang_2020}.
 Such scenarios have been thoroughly considered in the context of decaying axion-like particles \cite{cadamuro_cosmological_2012,millea_new_2015,depta_robust_2020,balazs_cosmological_2022} for which observations of primordial light-element abundances and the CMB provide stringent constraints.
 However, these investigations focus on specific axion models and therefore cannot place comprehensive constraints on general entropy injection.

 In this work, we test the assumption of entropy conservation between BBN and recombination by considering a generic massive particle that decays into a mixture of photons and other relativistic species (e.g.\ dark radiation).
-We explore the bounds that can be placed on the particle decay rate, $\Gamma_Y$, and the contribution that the particle makes to the energy composition of the universe before it decays.
+We explore the bounds that can be placed on the particle decay rate, $\Gamma_Y$, and the contribution that the particle makes to the energy composition of the Universe before it decays.
 Since these constraints depend on what relativistic species this massive particle decays into, we also explore what bounds can be placed on $f_\gamma$, the fraction of the decaying particle's energy that is transferred to photons.

-We restrict our analysis to particles with rest-energies less than the binding energy of deuterium \mbox{($ m < \SI{2.2}{MeV}$)}.
-Photons generated by decaying particles with larger masses will photodisintegrate light nuclei and alter the abundances of primordial elements such as deuterium and helium.
-Photodisintegration has been shown to place very stringent constraints on such entropy injections \cite{hufnagel_bbn_2018,kawasaki_big-bang_2020,poulin_non-universal_2015,kawasaki_revisiting_2018,forestell_limits_2019,poulin_cosmological_2017,balazs_cosmological_2022}.
+We restrict our analysis to particles with rest-energies less than $\SI{3.2}{MeV}$ such that the maximum energy of any decay products is less than the binding energy of beryllium \mbox{($\SI{1.59}{MeV}$)}.
+Photons generated by decaying particles with larger masses would photodisintegrate light nuclei and alter the abundances of primordial elements such as deuterium, helium, and lithium.
+Photodisintegration of deuterium has been shown to place very stringent constraints on such entropy injections \cite{hufnagel_bbn_2018,kawasaki_big-bang_2020,poulin_non-universal_2015,kawasaki_revisiting_2018,forestell_limits_2019,poulin_cosmological_2017,balazs_cosmological_2022}.
+We note that the injection of photons with energies between $1.59$ and $\SI{2.22}{MeV}$ would destroy beryllium and not deuterium, leading to a potential solution to the lithium problem (e.g.\ \cite{kusakabe_big-bang_2013}).
+Although the inference of the primordial lithium abundance from observations of metal-poor stars is subject to uncertainties in stellar modeling \citep{korn_probable_2006,sbordone_metal-poor_2010}, these observations do establish a minimum primordial lithium abundance, and therefore rule out energy injections that cause the lithium abundance to fall below this level.
+We do not need to consider such bounds under the assumption that the mass of the decaying particle is less than $\SI{3.2}{MeV}$.